Skip to main content

 infiltrate-root /dev/sda1

-5. If the infiltrate-root command fails, mount the filesystem manually.
+5. If the command infiltrate-root doesn't work, mount the file system manually.

 6. Perform recovery and diagnostic work.

-7. When the work is complete, exit the environment.
+7. When finished, exit the environment.
 The partition will be unmounted automatically:

 exit